Nenrikido/KidoScript/README.md

 - `<` : 				Move pointer to left
 - `+` : 				Increment memory case at pointer position from 1
 - `-` : 				Decrement memory case at pointer position from 1
-- `\d` : 				(Any decimal) : Change value of memory case at pointer position
+- `\d` : 				(Any integer decimal) : Change value of memory case at pointer position
-- `"Some String"` : 	Change value of memory case at pointer position by a string (store in the number of bytes in ASCII) (care to reserved word `func:`)
+- `"Some String"` : 	Change value of memory case at pointer position by a string (store in the number of bytes in ASCII)
 - `++` : 				Addition operator
 - `--` : 				Substraction operator
 - `*` : 				Multiplication operator